Laotian diaspora: History

-Recently, there has been a new group of Laotians living overseas.
-Members of this group primarily consist of newer emigrants or expatriates who live in industrialized nations for a few years before returning home.
-(See Indochina refugee crisis.)
+There has been a newer group of Laotians living overseas.
+Members of this group primarily consist of newer emigrants or expatriates who live in industrialized nations for years before returning home.

 Asia

 Thailand

 A Laotian population has been present in the Isan region of Thailand since the 13th century, when the Lao kingdom of Lan Xang annexed the region following the Khmer Empire's downfall.
-The kingdom of Siam later took over the region in the early 1700s after Lan Xang's decline and the present boundaries between Laos and Thailand were established in 1907, with the region officially coming under Thai control.
-While this earlier group of Laotians share a very similar culture and speak a language mutually intelligible with Lao, they are often identified as a separate ethnic group due to Thaification policies as a result of the Thai government seeing strong Lao influence in the country as a threat to its power.
+The kingdom of Siam later took over the region in the 1700s after Lan Xang's decline and the present boundaries between Laos and Thailand were established in 1907, with the region officially coming under Thai control.
+While this earlier group of Laotians speak a language mutually intelligible with Lao, they are identified as a separate ethnic group due to Thaification policies as a result of the Thai government seeing strong Lao influence in the country as a threat to its power.

-A significant number of Laotians also fled to Thailand following the communist takeover of Laos, with the country being a major stopover for most refugees before their immigration to North America, France or Australia.
-Laotian refugees who settled in Thailand live predominately in the Isan region and in major cities such as Bangkok and Chiang Mai and still maintain their traditional culture.
+A number of Laotians fled to Thailand following the communist takeover of Laos, with the country being a stopover for refugees before their immigration to North America, France or Australia.
+Laotian refugees who settled in Thailand live predominately in the Isan region and in cities such as Bangkok and Chiang Mai.

 Cambodia

 There are an estimated 21,600 people of ethnic Lao descent living in Cambodia, primarily in the northern part of the country.
 Laotians first arrived in Cambodia during the country's French colonial period as laborers for plantations and fishermen.
-However, a larger number of Laotians later arrived following the collapse of Pol Pot's regime to escape communism in their own homeland.
-Recently, there has been a number of Laotian expatriates in Cambodia due to increased economic cooperation between the two countries.
+A larger number of Laotians later arrived following the collapse of Democratic Kampuchea to escape communism in Laos.
+There has been a number of Laotian expatriates in Cambodia due to increased economic cooperation between the two countries.

 Vietnam

 There are an estimated 14,900 ethnic Lao living in Vietnam, mostly in the northern provinces of Lai Chau, Dien Bien and Son La.
-Laotian presence in the country has a long history and was accelerated during the French colonization of Indochina, when Laotian students were able to move to Hanoi and receive higher education at the city's French institutions.
-High-ranking Laotian government workers were also trained by the colonial government in Hanoi.
-A number of Laotian laborers were also recruited to work in the rice fields and mines of northern Vietnam, and many remained in the country following its independence from France.
+Laotian presence in the country was accelerated during the French colonization of Indochina, when Laotian students were able to move to Hanoi and receive higher education at the city's French institutions.
+Some Laotian government workers were trained by the colonial government in Hanoi.
+A number of Laotian laborers were recruited to work in the rice fields and mines of northern Vietnam, and some remained in the country following its independence from France.